jamesmcm/jamesmcm.github.io/content/blog/2024-11-02-beginner-rust-esp32-lcdsnake/index.md

 * 2x Breadboards (joined together in this case, since the development board I used is wide).

-Wokwi wiring diagram - [project link](https://wokwi.com/projects/413450202628576257), not it does not build online due to the dependencies:
+Wokwi wiring diagram - [project link](https://wokwi.com/projects/413450202628576257), note it does not build online due to the dependencies:
 ![Wokwi wiring diagram](diagram.png)